alv31415/notes/README.md

 <h1> My Notes</h1>

-These are my notes for some of my University courses.
-Currently include:
+These are my notes for some of my courses at the University of Edinburgh.

-<h2> Year 2 </h2>
+<h3> Year 2 </h3>

 <details markdown = "1">